typesense/typesense-website/docs-site/content/26.0/api/README.md

 ## Downgrading

-Once you upgrade to `v0.25` of Typesense Server the internal structure of the data directory becomes incompatible with older versions of Typesense.
+Once you upgrade to `v26` of Typesense Server, you can only downgrade back to `v0.25.x`.

-However, if you need to downgrade to `v0.24`, we've released a special version `v0.24.2` that backports these data structure changes back to `0.24` while keeping other `0.24.1` features as is.

-So `v0.25` can only be downgraded to `v0.24.2`.

 :::tip
 This documentation itself is open source.
 If you find any issues, click on the Edit page button at the bottom of the page and send us a Pull Request.